Alerts and notifications

-Organizing a staff roster takes time and effort.
+Organising a staff roster takes time and effort.
 While managing no-shows and appointment availability is often cited as the biggest pain point in healthcare, this is closely followed closely by communicating the roster to workers, managing staff engagement and handling shift swaps effectively.

-With 41 per cent of the workforce in part-time or shift work, complex rostering is becoming increasingly common.
+With 41 percent of the workforce in part-time or shift work, complex rostering is becoming increasingly common.
 A complicated rostering system adds costs in terms of lost productivity, especially if team members must ring around filling last minute slots.

 Business messaging for rostering provides a simple yet powerful tool to reach staff immediately, ensuring your business has the personnel required to continue running successfully with minimal fuss.

 Automated upcoming shift reminders reduce the likelihood of absenteeism, vacant shifts and increase worker accountability.

 When cancellations occur, simply offer open shifts to either selected employees or the entire workforce with one tap.
 Empower your employees to swap shifts themselves using text messages.

 No one likes to pay a bill early, and many of us are guilty of payment days after the due date.
 While many charges are paid for on the spot, such as physiotherapists, dentists and others, others rely on issuing invoices after the appointment, particularly specialists and hospitals.

 One study shows a third of survey participants admitted to paying a bill late, with the top reasons being ‘I forgot when it was due’ and ‘I misplaced or deleted the bill’.
 Generation X customers were the worst offenders, accounting for almost half of all late fees.